 In Path of Radiance, defeating the Black Knight is more or less a matter of luck, unless you've gotten Mist leveled up reaaaaaal well.
 And even then you have to do it in just four turns, which is harder than it sounds.

-The loss of the mercenary and hero classes was also met with complaining, although Ike basically counts as one in all but name, especially in the sequel.
+The losses of the mercenary and hero classes were also met with complaining, although Ike basically counts as one in all but name, especially in the sequel.

 They Wasted a Perfectly Good Character: Every single new character in Radiant Dawn lacks any kind of character development due to the removal of support conversations, and a lot of them had the potential to be interesting.

 Special mention goes to Stefan.
 He offers Ike some sword lessons (that actually grant one of the only 4 Occult skills in PoR), is descended from one of Ashera's 3 heroes, and is clearly less jovial than he lets on.
 However, he adds nothing except for some special conversations and a Vague Katti.
 While this fits his obscurity and secrecy, he yields nothing despite becoming the king of a Branded nation.